What is BCC cancer?

 Photodynamic therapy - Is primarily used to treat superficial and small nodular BCC.
-This treatment involves application of a cream to the BCC and surrounding tissue followed by illumination of the area at least three hours later to photoactivate the active ingredient in the cream to destroy the tumour cells.
+This treatment involves application of ALA solution to the BCC and surrounding tissue followed by illumination of the area at least three hours later to photoactivate the active ingredient in the cream to destroy the tumour cells.
 Two treatments are required 7-14 days apart.
 Generally very good cosmetic results are achieved.

 Cryotherapy - Liquid nitrogen cryotherapy is used in a double freeze thaw cycle to destroy superficial BCC.
 This commonly results in permanent lightening of the skin in the treated area.

 Fluorouracil - Is a topical chemotherapy agent applied to superficial tumours.
 It needs to be used for a prolonged period and results in significant inflammation at the site of application.
 There is also a high recurrence rate with this treatment.

 Imiquimod - This is a topical cream which is applied for many weeks to up regulate the patient’s own immune response to fight a superficial BCC.
 Significant inflammation can occur with this treatment as well which may result in scarring.